 OU Health Sciences Center also includes the University of Oklahoma Colleges of Medicine, Dentistry, Allied Health, Public Health, Nursing, Pharmacy, the Graduate College and the Robert M. Bird Health Sciences Library.

 OUHSC is located within the Oklahoma Health Center, which also includes the Oklahoma Medical Research Foundation, the Dean A. McGee Eye Institute, the Oklahoma State Department of Health, the Sylvan N. Goldman Oklahoma Blood Center, the Medical Examiner's Office, the Oklahoma City Clinic, and the Center for Healthy Living.

 The following paragraphs will describe in more detail the institutions most important to the educational program in anesthesiology.

-This hospital was one of the first veterans' hospitals to be located within a university medical center.
+- Veterans Affairs Medical Center -This hospital was one of the first veterans' hospitals to be located within a university medical center.
 Built in 1953, it was extensively remodeled from 1981-85.
 A new operating suite and intensive care tower were opened in the summer of 1994.
 Physically this hospital is connected to the Everett Tower and Children's Hospital by an overhead walkway.
 The facility serves as a teaching center for the University.
 All of the surgical specialties are represented, and have active programs, except obstetrics.